Esek Hopkins: Early life and career

 Esek Hopkins was born in Scituate, in the Colony of Rhode Island and Providence Plantations, into one of the most prominent families of what is today's Rhode Island.
-At the age of twenty he went to sea and rapidly came to the front as a good sailor and skillful trader.
+At the age of twenty he went to sea and rapidly came to the fore as a good sailor and skillful trader.
 Before the Revolutionary War he had sailed to nearly every quarter of the Earth, and commanded a privateer in the French and Indian War.
 In the interval between voyages, he was engaged in Rhode Island politics, served as a deputy to the Rhode Island General Assembly, and rendered efficient support to his brother Stephen, who became governor in 1755.
 In September 1764, during his time as a privateer and merchant, Hopkins took command of the slave ship Sally, owned by Nicholas Brown and Company.
 Hopkins had no prior experience in operating a slave-trading vessel at the time, and the 15-month voyage would result in the death of 109 out of 196 slaves.
 In late 1765, Sally arrived at its first trading destination in the West Indies, but the surviving African captives were in such poor health that most sold for very little.
 Hopkins' disastrous command of Sally contributed to Moses Brown's turn against participation in the Atlantic slave trade.